1999 NASCAR Winston Cup Series: TranSouth Financial 400

 The TranSouth Financial 400 was held March 21 at Darlington Raceway.
 Jeff Gordon won the pole.
-The race was halted on lap 164 due to rain and never resumed.
-Jeff Burton (the leader at the time) was involved in a multi-car wreck that occurred just as the rain started pouring, but managed to limp across the start/finish line to take the win.
+This race became infamous for its bizarre finish.
+Jeff Burton was leading on lap 164 when rain showers suddenly emerged, starting a multi-car wreck that collected Burton.
+The race never resumed, and Burton managed to limp his damaged car across the start/finish line to win.
 Jeff Gordon was running 2nd before being passed by Jeremy Mayfield after being involved in the same wreck.
 Gordon still finished 3rd.
-Prior to the race, Bobby Labonte injured his shoulder in a practice crash.
-Bobby started the race, but on the first pit stop, Matt Kenseth relieved Labonte and would go on to finish 10th.